 The best way to measure employee engagement is by leveraging the right employee metrics at the right time.
 This information is critical to getting accurate, actionable insights to drive growth and change.

-Top Workplaces, the program that offers regional and national employer recognition, utilizes a credible employee engagement survey to measure 15 culture drivers, employee engagement, and more.
+Top Workplaces, the program that offers regional and national employer recognition, utilizes a credible employee engagement survey to measure the workplace experience.
 It captures feedback on factors such as alignment and connection that organizations can translate into business intelligence to make people-informed decisions.
 Knowing where you stand according to the metrics of what makes a great workplace helps you to make positive changes.

 Leveraging a survey that has been statistically validated and benchmarked against other organizations is critical to ensuring that you know you’re starting with a trustworthy foundation.
-For example, Top Workplaces has surveyed over 27 million employees across more than 70,000 organizations in the last 16 years.
-The survey data is analyzed against 500 million data points, so you can see how your company stacks up against others in your industry.
-And repeating the same survey year over year helps you to understand your progress and see how change efforts have made an impact.
+For example, Top Workplaces has surveyed over 27 million employees nationwide.
+The survey data is analyzed against millions of data points to see how your company stacks up against others in your industry.
+Repeating the same survey year after year helps you understand your progress and see how change efforts have impacted your organization.

-Anonymous engagement surveys enable you to collect and analyze candid responses at the individual and team levels throughout the organization.
-With this data, you can identify responses compare to others in the same role or demographics, such as tenure and role type.
-Leveraging this information at the granular level allows you to identify groups, teams, or departments with higher or lower than average responses to learn from them, help them grow, and reduce employee turnover.
+Confidential third-party engagement surveys enable you to collect and analyze candid responses at the individual and team levels throughout the organization.
+With this data, you can identify responses compared to others in the same role or demographics, such as tenure and role type.
+Leveraging this information at the granular level allows you to identify groups, teams, or departments with higher or lower-than-average responses to learn from them, help them grow, and reduce employee turnover.

 Employee engagement drivers